COVID-19 pandemic helps spur $17 million in funding for Seattle company Tasso’s home blood testing devices

 Casavant said the three-minute process is relatively painless compared to a typical blood-drawing needle because that part of the arm has fewer nerve endings and no veins are being pierced.

-Among those using Tasso’s devices are the Fred Hutchison Cancer Research Center, which in April began a CovidWatch program to track things like infection rates, how long it takes an infected person to shed the virus and whether a person can become re-infected by it.
+Among those using Tasso’s devices are the Fred Hutchinson Cancer Research Center, which in April began a CovidWatch program to track things like infection rates, how long it takes an infected person to shed the virus and whether a person can become re-infected by it.
 The study asks volunteers to submit monthly blood samples using the devices to perform antibody testing on them.

 Last year, Tasso raised $6.1 million in a prior funding round.
 It has now raised a total of $38.6 million from investors and government grants.